jjvanzon/Circular-Language-Spec-Plans/done/2009-06-2---planning-plus-black-box-spec-part-a-discontinued/goals/2009-06-4-planning-plus-black-box-spec-part-a-initial-strategy.md

 ### Conditions

-You have to orient yourself into the idea box and the existing documentation in order to really know the extent of the work and to really go into details about the approach.
+You might orient yourself into the idea box and the existing documentation in order to really know the extent of the work and to really go into details about the approach.

 ### Time Planning